querqy/chorus/katas/001_optimize_a_query.md

 We'll flip back to Quepid to do this.

 We need to tell Quepid that we've done some improvement using the `querqy` request handler, instead of the default handler.
 For this, we need our _Tune Relevance_ pane.
 Click the _Tune Relevance_ link and you will be in the _Query Sandbox_.
-Append to the end of the existing query template `q=#$query##` the command to tell Solr to use the Querqy query parser: `&defType=querqy`.
+Append to the end of the existing query template `q=#$query##` the command to tell Solr to use the Querqy query parser by specifying the relevant parameter: `&useParams=querqy_algo`.
 Then click the _Rerun My Searches!_ button.

 Notice that our results have now turned green across the board from red?
-Our graph has also improved from our dismal measurement of 0 to the best possible result of 1!
+Our graph has also improved from our dismal measurement of 0 to an almost perfect result of 0.94!

 There is a lot to unpack in here that is beyond the scope of this kata.
 However bear with me.